Skip to content

 What is a Wealth Tax, and Should the United States Have One?

-This blog summarizes the concept of a wealth tax, highlights the main arguments for and against them, and looks at the experiences of certain European countries that have imposed a version of a wealth tax.
+This blog summarizes the concept of a wealth tax, highlights the main arguments for and against it, and looks at the experiences of certain countries that have imposed a version of a wealth tax.

 A wealth tax is usually defined as an annual tax levied on the net worth, or total assets net of all debts, of an individual or household above an exemption threshold.
-Net worth is made up of financial assets — such as bank accounts, bonds, stocks, and mutual funds — as well as non-financial assets — such as real estate, luxury goods, and family heirlooms.
+Net worth is made up of financial assets such as bank accounts, bonds, stocks, and mutual funds, as well as non-financial assets, which could include real estate, luxury goods, and family heirlooms.
 Most proposals suggest levying a wealth tax as an addition to existing forms of taxation, not as a substitute.
-A number of wealth tax proposals also include an “exit tax” on assets transferred abroad to curb tax avoidance.
+Several wealth tax proposals also include an “exit tax” on assets transferred abroad to curb tax avoidance.

 To illustrate the basic concept, consider a simple example of a 2 percent wealth tax imposed on all individual or household net worth above $100 million (the exemption threshold).
 A wealthy individual with a net worth of $3 billion would be liable to pay 2 percent on the $2.9 billion in assets he or she owns above $100 million — resulting in a $58 million tax.